-POST /api/v0/agreements/deploy-with-permit or POST /api/v0/agreements/{id}/input.
+POST /v0/agreements/deploy-with-permit or POST /v0/agreements/{id}/input.

 Deploy signing reference

 The deployment permit is signed over derived on-chain parameters, not over the raw deployment request body.
 If you usedeployAgreementWithPermit(...), the SDK performs this derivation and signing for you.
+For raw API deployment, use the same supported chainId in deployment preflight, EIP-712 domain construction, and the deploy-with-permit request body.

 Deploy typed data